nats-io/nats-site/content/doc/managing_the_server/running.md

     -m, --http_port PORT             HTTP PORT for monitoring (use `-m 8222` to enable).
     -ms,--https_port PORT            Use HTTPS PORT for monitoring -c, --config FILE                File path to server configuration.
+    -client_advertise HOST:PORT      Configure the HOST and PORT returned in the INFO message

 See [Configuration](/doc/managing_the_server/configuration).